-Every Tuesday, we have meetings, and go through all of the items on our agenda of what things that are in progress.
+Every Tuesday, we have meetings and go through all of the items on our agenda of what things are in progress.
 These meetings are really structured.
 We always have an agenda.
 Somebody always takes notes, and the notes are always written up as action items with names on them.
 The next week we go through the action items from last week.
-Even when there isn’t COVID, basically most of our project communication is through Skype, and follows this structure.
+Even when there isn’t COVID, basically most of our project communication is through Skype and follows this structure.

 What kind of professional tools do you use that you would recommend?